SI3P/LegoEV3-CheckersPlayingRobot/README.md

 		);
 ```

-Create a new square image.
+Create a new square image:
 ```java
 double side = Math.sqrt((double) maxArea);			// length of the longest edge Mat warped = new Mat(new Size(side, side), CvType.CV_8UC1);	// new square image
 ```

-Correct perspective of the chessboard.
+Correct perspective of the chessboard:
 ```java
 destinations = new ArrayList<Point>();
 destinations.add(new Point(0, 0));